Want to See the Future of GRC? Check Out Evidence Studio.

 Understanding the Applicable Requirements

 To get started with compliance monitoring, you first need to understand which laws and regulations apply to your business.
-Familiarize yourself with these requirements and make sure your staff understands them inside and out.
+Familiarize yourself with these requirements and make sure your staff understands them inside and out, especially those responsible for data handling, security, and reporting.

 Performing Risk Assessment and Analysis